 - A simple, accessible and versatile way to access the market.
 Stocks can be bought and sold on an exchange.

 - Stocks have potentially bigger gains compared to an ETF, but only if you choose the right stock and trade at the right time.

 - Large businesses are involved in things such as refining, which don’t actually benefit from higher oil prices, so oil company stocks don’t necessary move lock-step with the price of the commodity.

 - Oil stocks are regarded as being more volatile than other sectors.

-Invest in oil ETFs
+Invest in oil exchange traded funds (ETFs)